 Now that you’ve got the lowdown on bringing your trusty blanket on board.
 If you want to add a touch of stardust to your journey, we have some handy tips for you.
 Make sure to keep these in your back pocket for your next adventure with your beloved blanket.

-- Check Amenities and Services – Take a look at what your airline offers in terms of extras.
+• Check Amenities and Services – Take a look at what your airline offers in terms of extras.
 Depending on your seat class and destination, some airlines might give out blankets for free or at a cost.
 Others might sell blankets either during the flight or online.
-Like two months back, I got a deal for $8.
+Two months back, I got a deal for $8.
 It gave me a blue blanket and an inflatable neck pillow that I used on my flight.
 The awesome part was that I still use them.

-- Respect Others – One more thing I’d like to mention is that kindly be careful and considerate while using a blanket on a plane.
-I was really annoyed during my last trip when my seatmate kept dropping the corner of their blanket onto my space repeatedly.
+• Respect Others – One more thing I’d like to mention is that kindly be careful and considerate while using a blanket on a plane.
+I was annoyed during my last trip when my seatmate kept dropping the corner of their blanket onto my space.

 Conclusion